 -

-4. Citizenship by Company Registration and Entrepreneurship
+4. Citizenship Through Company Registration and Entrepreneurship

 -

-Condition: Registering a company in Turkey and creating employment for at least 50 Turkish citizens.
+Conditions: Registering a company in Turkey and creating employment for at least 50 Turkish citizens.

 -

-5. Citizenship by Marriage
+5. Citizenship Through Marriage

 -